 Lung cancer forms in tissues of the lung, usually in the cells lining air passages.
 It starts from a single cell, but usually includes millions of cells by the time it can be seen by an X-ray.
-Cancer cells lose their previous function in the body.
-Instead they grow faster than regular cells.
-They cause the body to weaken and prevent organs from working.
-The two main types of lung cancer are small cell lung cancer, which spreads quickly and non-small cell lung cancer, which is more common and spreads slowly.
+Cancer cells lose their previous function in the body and grow faster than regular cells, causing the body to weaken and prevent organs from working.
+The two main types of lung cancer are small cell lung cancer, which spreads quickly, and non-small cell lung cancer, which is more common and spreads slowly.
 More than 225,000 Americans are diagnosed with lung cancer each year.
-Treatment depends on the type and stage of lung cancer and may include one or more treatments, including surgery, chemotherapy, radiation therapy or targeted drug therapy.
+Treatment depends on the type and stage of lung cancer and may include one or more treatments, including surgery, chemotherapy, radiation therapy, or targeted drug therapy.

 Our physicians work closely together to provide all the clinical resources you need during your cancer treatment.
 Your health care team includes distinguished thoracic surgeons, radiation oncologists, pathologists, pulmonologists and medical oncologists.
-Dana-Farber Brigham Cancer Center's Women's Lung Cancer Program offers advanced care for women with lung cancer along with a wide range of support services, including the Women's Lung Cancer Forum.
+Dana-Farber Brigham Cancer Center's Women's Lung Cancer Program offers advanced care for women with lung cancer along with a wide range of support services.

 Many of the new diagnostic tools and advances in the treatment of lung cancer were developed at BWH and Dana-Farber.
 As part of the evaluation for lung cancer, patients' tumors undergo a molecular evaluation to determine which drugs and procedures are best suited to give the patient the best outcome.

 There are two major types of lung cancer:

 Smoking tobacco is the most significant risk for developing this type of cancer, typically affecting people older than 45.
 Factors that contribute to an increased risk for developing lung cancer include: